 This business crucial data was stored across multiple source systems.
 Since the data was spread across multiple source systems it was complex and a time-consuming process to extract actionable business insights.
 In such cases, it becomes imperative for businesses to get a homogenous data system which becomes a single source of truth.
 We proposed to create a data lake that would act as a single source of truth.

 Through Sqoop, we moved all the data from our client’s sources to Hadoop hive tables.
 After this, we validated the ingested data using some business and validation rules using Spark.
 Handling data on such a large scale we faced many challenges and problems, especially, while loading the data into the data lake.

 - We had more than 200 hive tables.
 Each having 500+ columns.

-- Multiple tables were needed to be read and loaded into a single table.
+- Multiple tables needed to read and load into a single table.

 - The amount of data we were fetching was very voluminous, in terms of 10’s of TB’s.

 - Processing and analyzing the data involved complex queries i.e. each query involved 15-20 table joins a couple of sub-queries and business logic.

 - We observed increased data loading time due to the handling of vast amounts of data generated by the client.
 Queries used to take 2-3 hours to execute.

 - Increased processing time to load data in tables sometimes causes the query to fail, prompting the timeout error.